Azure/azure-sdk-for-js/sdk/storage/CONTRIBUTING.md

 - Else If TEST_MODE = "playback" (or if the TEST_MODE is not set or set to an invalid value),
   - Existing recordings are played back as responses to the HTTP requests in the tests

-Please refer to [@azure/test-utils-recorder](./../test-utils/recorder/GUIDELINES.md) for more details about record and playback tests.
+Please refer to the [guidelines on Record and Playback](./../test-utils/recorder/GUIDELINES.md) for more details.

 ### Emulator Tests